Santorum says 'sickened' by molestation in TV's Duggar family

-LOS ANGELES (Reuters) - Republican presidential hopeful Rick Santorum said he was “sickened” by revelations of molestation by the eldest son of the Duggars, the Christian family that features in television hit “19 Kids and Counting” and helped the conservative in his last campaign.
+LOS ANGELES, May 28 (Reuters) - Republican presidential hopeful Rick Santorum said he was “sickened” by revelations of molestation by the eldest son of the Duggars, the Christian family that features in television hit “19 Kids and Counting” and helped the conservative in his last campaign.

 Santorum’s comments, aired on ABC’s “Good Morning America” on Thursday, suggest he is distancing himself from Josh Duggar, who actively campaigned for the former senator from Pennsylvania in 2012 and is alleged to have molested several underage girls as a teen 12 years ago.
 The young man is now 27.